alexaandru/go-sitter-forest/README.md

 ### Naming Convention

-The lang name used is the same as tree sitter lang name (lower case, underscore instead of spaces) and the same as the query folder name, with a couple of
+The lang name used is the same as tree sitter lang name (lower case, underscore instead of spaces) and the same as the query folder name.
-exceptions:
-- `go` actually has the package `golang` because `package go` does not go well in Go (pun intended);
-- `query` is listed as "Tree-Sitter Query Language" in the parsers listing, for clarity, but otherwise it is referred to as `query` everywhere (Go package name, queries, etc.).

 This keeps things simple and consistent.

+Exceptions:
+- `go` actually has the package `golang` because `package go` does not go well in Go (pun intended) but otherwise the language name is "go";
+- `query` is listed as "Tree-Sitter Query Language" in the parsers listing, for clarity, but otherwise it is referred to as `query` everywhere (Go package name, grammars.json, queries, etc.).

 ## Roadmap